nanxiaobei/retalk/README.md

 // Set own state
 this.setState(nextState);

-// set other model's state
+// Set other model's state
 this.setState('otherModel', nextState).
 ```